 Lower climate change levies, investments in alternative fuel sources and new power stations should at least maintain the status quo.
 Increased economic activity leads to higher demand, which if this outstrips supply could undermine the dynamics of the market.

-New controls are unlikely to be put in place, although the transparency for the end users will be improved by the regulator.
+New controls are unlikely to be put in place, although the regulator will improve the transparency for the end users.
 Other European countries and the USA have similar market issues and pay far higher rates.

 Average usage is forecast to continue to rise with the continued increase in adopting new technologies by companies.
 Managing consumption is an area that can also reduce costs.